-All faults are indicated by a warning symbol, a fault ID and a beep.
+All faults are indicated with a warning symbol, a fault ID and a beep.
 The beeping lasts for 2 minutes and is repeated every 30 minutes until the error has been rectified.

-If multiple faults occur, the display shows the most recent fault.
+If multiple faults occur, the display shows the last fault.
 The underlying faults are displayed after the last fault has been confirmed.